Religious Clothing and Symbols in Secular Democracies

 "Muslims in the European Union: Discrimination and Islamophobia" by EUMC (2006)4

-5. Fair Policy - Don't Discriminate Against Particular Religions or Cultures
+2.1.
+Don't Discriminate Against Religions or Cultures

 Schools, state employees and officials who are all responsible for contact with the general populace should be given clear, universal guidelines as to what is acceptable with regards to appearance and good communication skills.
 Either you allow sectarian clothing that divides people strictly into groups, or, you do not allow it.
 Allowing it might present a more friendly face to clients, but might also limit communication with others.
 It is prejudicial; and in a democracy, wrong; to pick out certain religions.
 A policy for security might be that faces must be uncovered; and a policy for schools might be that no religious symbols are to be displayed, or that pupils and teachers must be able to see each other's facial expressions.
 A discriminatory policy is that Muslims can't cover up but chavs and townies can continue to wear concealing baseball caps and hoods.
 Rules should be phrased universally and in a religion-neutral way.